ioBroker/ioBroker.docs/docs/en/admin/users.md

 ---
 title: user
-lastChanged: 27.03.2019
+lastChanged: 09.11.2022
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/users.md
-hash: ey4f85vdepC/GBGqDCxrPXnndV8Z9/EIMRIQcaloBXQ=
+hash: Li7Kk2AK3eAMQe855up3wP5w3oTNxQo4i6DeGGwDmvw=
 ---
 # The Users page
 Users and groups can be created on this page and rights can be assigned for the groups.

 ![The Users page](../../de/admin/media/ADMIN_Benutzer_numbers.png)

-The existing groups are on the left, and the users are on the right.
+The existing groups are on the left and the users are on the right.

 Users can be dragged into the groups with a simple drag and drop.